JulienDrochon/Vox-Machines/README.md

 # Vox-Machines
 Some codes in javascript using <a href="http://p5js.org" target="_parent">p5js</a> and <a href="http://ability.nyu.edu/p5.js-speech/" target="_parent">p5.speech</a> for rapid protyping with speech recognition, speech synthesis and variable fonts.

-## Speech recognition, brower compatibility
+## Speech recognition, browser compatibility
 https://caniuse.com/#search=speech

+2018-12-09 : Use <a href="https://www.google.com/chrome/">Google Chrome</a>

 ## p5.speech documentation
 **p5.Speech**